KQM-git/TCL/docs/evidence/characters/anemo/sucrose.md

 ## Synergies/Interactions

+* Sucrose can trigger a Guoba Swirl.
+The application on Guoba Swirl from Sucrose's E is 2U. - [f̸̒͂ỏ̶̂o̵͌̚s̶͊̏h̷̤̀ḯ̴̊\#9920](../pyro/xiangling.md#guoba-swirl-anemo-gauge)

 ### Gambler's 4-Piece effect can stack with sacrificial weapons to refresh two of Sucrose's Skill charges simultaneously

 **By:** Faranight\#0001